 With several state governments, especially the recently elected ones, having made ambitious plans for lift and canal projects, the irrigation sector shows good prospects.
 This sector should be a steady performer with business from central India, which is primarily catered to by rain-fed rivers having substantial sea run off.

 BUILDINGS & INDUSTRIAL STRUCTURES

+Rapid urbanization has emerged as an undeniable global trend which India too is now following.
+It demands todays city leaders to make tough decisions about infrastructure that will impact generations to come.
 With 410 million city dwellers, India has the worlds second largest urban population.
 It is estimated that by 2030, about 600 million people will reside in cities in India and account for 70% of Indian GDP, according to a McKinsey report.
 As more and more people migrate from rural to urban areas, the existing urban cities would soon be crunched on resources and infrastructure.

-The central government has announced various mega schemes aimed at transforming urban India - 100 Smart Cities, the Atal Mission for Rejuvenation and Urban Transformation (AMRUT) for 500 cities and Housing-for-All by 2022.
+The central government has announced various mega schemes aimed at transforming urban India - 100 Smart Cities, the Atal Mission for Rejuvenation and Urban Transformation (AMRUT) for 500 cities, and Housing-for-All by 2022.
 These projects envision smart cities as part of a sustainable society in which people live, work and play in safety and comfort while also coexisting in harmony with the environment.